A Disease of Manipulation.

 Just like any change in behavior or relationship, shutting down manipulation won’t be easy – and it won’t happen overnight.
 As a person who loves someone in active drug or alcohol addiction, it’s important that you take the steps to stop the manipulation in your relationship.
 Doing so won’t just benefit you and your well-being, it can also help your loved one seek treatment for their addiction.

+- Take a hard look at reality.
 You never envisioned that your life – or your loved one’s life – would end up this way.
 It’s terrifying, it’s angering, it’s completely heartbreaking.
 Carrying this pain day in and day out has taken a toll on you, and it’s been easier to sweep it aside in order to assuage the hurt.
 Maybe you’ve created a false reality of the situation, maybe you’re in denial, or maybe you choose to ignore the chaos all around.
 Whatever the reason, you must truly assess the reality of your situation before you can make a change.

+- Set boundaries.
+Boundaries are key to creating healthy relationships; even when your loved one isn’t healthy.
 You are not the same person as your loved one, regardless of your relationship.
 Without boundaries to distinguish you from your loved one, you compromise what makes you, you.
 Weak boundaries allow you to lose yourself, your freedom, and your personal space.
 Weak boundaries when a loved one is addicted, mean you will likely be lied to, cheated on, stolen from – and ultimately, manipulated.
 Check out our 7 key boundaries to set in addicted relationships.

+- Love yourself.
 Just because your loved one is sick with the debilitating disease of addiction doesn’t mean you aren’t allowed to focus on yourself.
 You’ve spent so much of your life taking care of your addicted loved one, worrying about your addicted loved one, and donating all of your time to his well-being – your own self-worth has suffered.
 In caring for your loved one, you’ve become a huge target for manipulation.
 Take the focus off the addiction and try to find joy in yourself – the things that make you happy and take your mind off of the other person.

 - Say “no.” The disease of addiction hates the word “no” – and saying it won’t always go over well with the person who is addicted.
 Unfortunately, even when we try to do the right thing and provide money or a free place to stay when our loved one is out – we empower the manipulative behaviors.

+- Find a local support program.
 Right now, you are going through some of the worst that life can throw at a person.
 You might feel like you’re at wits end.
 Even though you may want to curl into a corner and hide from it, doing so won’t help.
 Take the opportunity to share with others who are going through the same thing in a local support program like Al-Anon.
 There is power and comfort in knowing that you’re not alone – and you’ll meet others who are fighting back against the manipulation caused by addiction.